 Now that we’ve got to the bottom of what demand generation is all about, let’s dive into some B2B demand gen strategies.
 The key to a successful demand generation campaign is to take an integrated approach combining a range of different strategies.
-Here’s a few to get you started!
+Here are a few to get you started!

-Paid search campaigns are a great way to boost your demand generation efforts.
-Make sure that your content demonstrates how your products and services meet your target market’s needs and can alleviate their pain-points.
+Paid search campaigns are a great way to boost your demand-generation efforts.
+Ensure that your content demonstrates how your products and services meet your target market’s needs and can alleviate their pain-points.
 Then launch paid search and social media adverts to reach out to your ideal avatar directly with targeted content.

 Your content should highlight a need by highlighting the challenges that your prospective buyers are already facing and clearly demonstrating how your products and/ or services offer the ideal solution.
 This generates the will and desire to continue down the sales funnel and become a genuine lead.

 Any kind of informative content format is great.
 Things like blogs, buyer guides, reports, and whitepapers are all examples of excellent demand-generation-friendly content.
 For now, it’s all about sparking that interest.